 The aim was for dance teachers to know that, not only was learning this new art form doable for them, it was also fun, safe, and something they could really come to love and excel at!

-This journey resulted in the Acrobatique AcroDance Syllabus: a strong, effective, and innovative syllabus that gets results and greatly shortens the time of the teacher learning curve.
+This journey resulted in a strong, effective, and innovative syllabus that gets results and greatly shortens the time of the teacher learning curve.

-Teachers that are certified in the Acrobatique Method learn an incredible system for teaching all levels and ages of Acro Dance; a system that took me 20 years to create and master!
+Teachers that are certified by us learn an incredible system for teaching all levels and ages of Acro Dance; a system that took me 20 years to create and master!

 Why am I so passionate about safety, technique and results?
 Because quality has ALWAYS BEEN, and always WILL BE, my top-priority.